-Capital Gains Tax (CGT) is applicable both in case of lumpsum investment and Systematic Investment Plans (SIPs).
+Capital Gains Tax (CGT) is applicable both in the case of lump-sum investment and Systematic Investment Plans (SIPs).

-With every SIP installment, you buy a specific amount of mutual fund units.
+With every SIP instalment, you buy a specific amount of mutual fund units.
 The amount, however, depends on the plan you invest in.

 On the other hand, when you cash in on your SIP, tax is calculated on a first-in and first-out basis.

 Take a look at the example below to understand better –

 You invest in a mutual fund through SIP for 1 year and decide to redeem it after 14 months.

 Here, the units first bought via this SIP are held for more than a year and eligible for LTCG (long-term capital gains tax).
 Therefore, if the return here does not exceed Rs.
 1 lakh, it will not attract any taxation.